-4) Hang out at I-Drive 360
+3) Hang out at I-Drive 360

-6) See ghostly goings-on at Spook Hill
+4) See ghostly goings-on at Spook Hill

-Parks and nature
+Parks & nature in Orlando

-7) Soak up the sights at Lake Eola
+5) Soak up the sights at Lake Eola

-9) Take a hike
+6) Take a hike

+Things to do in Orlando Fl can be more relaxing than you might think.
 Escape the city at Mead Botanical Garden, an immaculately manicured estate run by the City of Winter Park.
 Located just a few miles from the downtown business district, there’s a butterfly garden, citrus trees, a lake, and acres of shady picnic spots.
 There’s also a swamp boardwalk, a pretty hiking trail and an old amphitheater.
 Entrance is free of charge.

-10) Visit a wildlife haven
+7) Visit a wildlife haven